 Specifies what type of optimisation should be used.
-The only options currently available are yes and no. The default is to use optimisation.
+The only options curoverride any setting of the American-spelled OPTIMIZE.

-Note that the British spelling OPTIMISE will be checked first and, if set, will override any setting of the American-spelled OPTIMIZE.
+Note that the British spelling OPTIMISE will be checked first and, if set, will everyide any setting of the American spelled OPTIMIZE misation being used.